Focus on Wichita

 To attract and retain a highly qualified workforce—one that will keep our largest and highest paying companies in Wichita and draw new entrepreneurial and high-tech enterprises—we must provide the quality of life these employees and families demand.
 There must be increased opportunities for cultural arts, entertainment, recreation and more, or we stand to lose our best and brightest young professionals to other cities.

-I support the vision for downtown—based on the input of engaged citizens—to create a more livable, sustainable community with quality of life second to none.
+I support the vision for downtown—based on the input of engaged residents—to create a more livable, sustainable community with quality of life second to none.